-Strategy LU-LR 1.1.2 - Horizontal Mixed-Use
+Strategy LU-LR 1.1.2 - Horizontal Mixed Use

-Horizontal and vertical mixed_use developments shall be encouraged in the Laurel Road Neighborhood.
-Due to the nature of the Neighborhood, tThe City supports primarily horizontal mixed_use as an alternative form of development; although conventional, suburban-style development with increased building setbacks is also permitted.
+Horizontal and vertical mixed use developments shall be encouraged in the Laurel Road Neighborhood.
+Due to the nature of the Neighborhood, the City supports primarily horizontal mixed use as an alternative form of development; conventional, suburban-style development with increased building setbacks.